-If you need good furniture renders, don’t overzoom the sample while taking pictures.
-Naturally, a marketer wants to shoot the furniture material in detail with maximum clarity and therefore tries to take pictures as close as possible.
+If you need good furniture renders, don’t over zoom the sample while taking pictures.
+Naturally, a marketer wants to shoot the furniture material in detail with maximum clarity and therefore tries to take pictures as closely as possible.
 Unfortunately, it makes the structure and relief look blurry and distorted.
 Therefore, this pic is simply useless for furniture CG renders.

 As a result, this texture pic can become a great foundation for both 3D modeling and rendering of the product.
 Send this image to a CG studio, and 3D artists themselves will choose the fragment perfect for texturing a furniture 3D model and making CG renders.